Frequently Asked Questions

 Yes.
 Each student in the program is assigned an academic advisor.
 The initial meeting takes place during orientation week.
 Ongoing advising sessions at regular intervals enable students to discuss personal and professional career objectives, and to map out academic plans to meet those goals.

-Will I get an online account?
+Will I get a computer account?

 What equipment will I need?

 Can I visit Carnegie Mellon before I make my admission decision?
+What if I've been accepted into the online program?

 When does the program start?